 In microstructure measurements, all of the isolated collagens investigated depict different structures (Figure 3).
 The ASC was flaky and porous in nature.
 The collagens contain fibrils that connect the collagen.
 Besides that, on the surface of ASC, some agglomerate particles can be observed.
 These unknown particles could be a salt, which was used during the salt-out extraction process.
 Thus, according to Schuetz et al. (2013), those free particles at the surface of the collagen scaffold likely indicate minor damage to collagen during the sample preparation process.
 PSC also has a flaky and fibril texture.
-Similar to ASC, the agglomerate particles are larger than those of ASC.
+Similar to ASC, the agglomerate particles appeared on the surface of collagen.
+However, the particles are larger than those of ASC.